Kojittsu/Particles_Simulation/README.md

 - Particle initialization :
   - Particles are initialized with different parameters, acceleration is set to zero.

-- Random particles initialization :
-  - Random particles are initialized with different parameters.
-  - Position is randomly set in the box.
-  - Velocity is randomly set in [-maxVelocity, maxVelocity] for each components.
-  - Radius is randomly set in [minRadius, maxRadius].
-  - Mass is randomly set in [minMass, maxMass].
-  - Acceleration is set to globalAcceleration.
-  - Color is randomly set.
-  - Name is empty.

 - Universe initialization :
   - Universe is initialized with different parameters.